Documentation

 Managing URLs with redirects and rewrite paths

-In this guide, you will learn how to configure redirects and rewrites in your FastStore project to manage users' access to your content.
+Learn how to configure redirects and rewrites in your FastStore project to manage user access to your content.

 Rewrites allow you to map custom URLs to existing page templates without changing the URL in the browser.
 This is useful when you want to hide complex or dynamic URL structures from users while maintaining clean and SEO-friendly URLs.
 For example, you can map a custom URL, such as /sale, to an existing Product Listing Page (PLP) template.